 Of course, I wasn’t alone: The Carlsbad Flower Fields were crawling with models.
 Most of them wore bright spring dresses and some had flower crowns like mine.
 It was fun to see how others were creatively taking on the colorful landscape.

-One thing to remember is you’ll need a wide-angle lens to give this scene its due diligence.
-I only brought a 55mm prime lens that day so my scope was limited.
-I struggled to capture the depth of the field’s rolling hills and the gorgeous view of the ocean that sat beyond it.
+Whether you’re planning to shoot with a model or just want some beautiful landscape shots, one thing to remember is you’ll need a wide-angle lens to give this scene its due diligence.
+I only brought a 55mm prime lens that day so I struggled to capture the depth of the field’s rolling hills and the gorgeous view of the ocean that sat beyond it.
 But looking at what my lens was able to shoot, Michael did a phenomenal job at enhancing the photo and removing background noise to showcase the fields how we envisioned it ourselves.
 Take a look at his handy work below: